Jon Poole: Silver Ginger 5, the Wildhearts, Ginger & the Sonic Circus (2000–2005 plus intermittent reunions)

 Poole's work with Silver Ginger 5 led directly to him joining the Wildhearts in 2003 (replacing Danny McCormack on bass).
 This move ultimately led to him leaving Cardiacs in 2004 due to the demands of the Wildhearts' touring schedule.
 When the Wildhearts split up again in 2005, Poole continued to play as part of Ginger's band Ginger & the Sonic Circus and on Ginger's solo tours and albums.
-He rejoined The Wildhearts in December 2012 when the Wildhearts reformed for Ginger's annual Birthday Bash.
-He played live with the Wildhearts in 2013 and in 2014-2017.
+Poole performed on Ginger's 2007 Yoni album (with production and musical contributions by Tim Smith).
+Poole rejoined The Wildhearts in December 2012 when the Wildhearts reformed for Ginger's annual Birthday Bash, and would continue to play live with them until 2017.
+Poole was once again an official touring and recording member of the band circa 2024, and played on the album Satanic Rites of the Wildhearts, released in March 2025.

+Poole also contributed to Mutation (an industrial rock/noise project formed by Ginger in 2012 in collaboration with his frequent solo project drummer Dean "Denzel" Pearson and Scott Lee Andrews of Exit International).
+This group simultaneously released the albums The Frankenstein Effect and Error 500.
+Poole contributed guitar, bass guitar and vocals to the project, alongside other contributors including Mark E. Smith, Napalm Death's Shane Embury and John Mackenzie of Hawkeyes.

 God Damn Whores (2005–present)

 After leaving the Wildhearts in 2005, Poole created the God Damn Whores, a glam punk/hard rock band centred on himself as lead vocalist and guitarist.
 The band has a flexible lineup which Poole describes as "just me and anyone else who happens to be available."
-At various times the God Damn Whores has featured Ginger, Wolfsbane guitarist Jase Edwards, Chris Catalyst (The Sisters of Mercy/Eureka Machines) and Ginger's drummer Denzel.
+At various times the God Damn Whores has featured Ginger, Denzel, Wolfsbane guitarist Jase Edwards and Chris Catalyst (The Sisters of Mercy/Eureka Machines).
 God Damn Whores have supported both Cardiacs and the Wildhearts on tour.

 The band's first album, We Are the Lucky Thirteen, was released on Round Records.
 Poole later described this recording as "a bit of fun" and stated that it would be entirely eclipsed by the follow-up ("a very tribal/glam/psychedelic affair.")
 On 19 October 2012, Poole launched the second God Damn Whores album, Heya Heya Heya Heya Ho! via PledgeMusic. releasing the album on 29 December 2012.
 On this release, Poole played all instruments although some guitar solos were contributed by Jase Edwards.